 Is my town rent-controlled in Catalonia?

-A Catalan town is rent-controlled if it has been declared a zona de mercat residencial tensionat — 271 of Catalonia's 947 municipalities currently are, and in those the long-term rent you can charge is capped by an official reference index.
+A Catalan town is rent-controlled if it has been declared a zona de mercat residencial tensionat — 271 of Catalonia's 947 municipalities currently are, and in those the rent on a new long-term lease is capped: at the previous contract's updated rent and, for large holders or homes not recently let, by the official reference index.

 Rent control matters most if you are buying to let: the cap limits your achievable yield.
 If you are buying the home to live in, it does not restrict you.